-The Professional Science Master's (PSM) program in Data Science and Business Analytics (DSBA) is an interdisciplinary program at the intersection of business, computer and information sciences, statistics, and operations research.
-The program leads to an M.S. in Data Science and Business Analytics.
-It is a unique blend of business acumen, data understanding, exposure to a diverse set of advanced analytics methods, and hands-on experience designed to help students apply learned knowledge on representative business problems.
-DSBA graduates are well equipped for employment in a wide variety of data-intensive industries, such as financial services, energy, retail/supply chain, or healthcare, where the need for business analysts with quantitative, computational, and sophisticated analytical skills is growing at an explosive pace.
+Professional Science Master's degree and Graduate Certificate programs in Data Science and Business Analytics (DSBA) are interdisciplinary in approach, at the intersection of business, computer and information sciences, statistics, and operations research.
+It is a unique blend of business acumen, data understanding, exposure to a diverse set of advanced analytics methods, and hands-on experience designed to help students apply technical and entrepreneurial knowledge to real-world business problems.
+DSBA graduates are equipped for employment in a broad array of data-intensive industries, such as financial services, energy, retail/supply chain and healthcare.

-The Professional Science Master’s (PSM) degree is a practitioner’s degree designed to allow students to pursue cutting-edge research with world-class faculty in science or mathematics while simultaneously developing practical business skills highly valued by employers.
-PSMs are distinguished from traditional master’s degrees by the presence of an active advisory board and a practicum or internship requirement that connects students with industry leaders.
-The Advisory Board, made up of business and industry executives with real world experience, is critical in the ongoing development and revision of the curriculum.
-The board provides students with access to internships, research projects, and mentoring opportunities.
-Students enrolled in UNC Charlotte’s DSBA PSM learn from both academic leaders and business practitioners and gain the entrepreneurial skills necessary to advance in this rapidly growing and evolving career field.
+A professional science master's (PSM) is a practitioner’s degree, designed to allow students to pursue cutting-edge research with world-class faculty in STEM disciplines, while also developing practical business skills highly valued by employers.
+Interdisciplinary in it's approach, PSM's infuse soft skills into the required coursework to produce well-rounded graduates.
+Nationally, PSMs are distinguished from traditional degrees by their active advisory boards and a practicum or internship requirement to connect students with industry leaders. .
+Students enrolled in UNC Charlotte’s health Informatics PSM learn from both academic leaders and business practitioners and gain the entrepreneurial skills necessary to advance in this rapidly growing and evolving career field.
 For more information on Professional Science Master's please visit sciencemasters.com.

 UNC Charlotte is North Carolina's urban research institution.
 UNC Charlotte is North Carolina's urban research institution.
-Our campus is located in the piedmont of North Carolina, just two hours from the mountains and three hours from the Atlantic Ocean.
+Our campus is located in the Piedmont of North Carolina, just two hours from the mountains and three hours from the Atlantic Ocean.
 A large public university with a small college feel, more than 28,000 students consider UNC Charlotte’s 1,000-acre campus their home away from home.
-UNC Charlotte is largest institution of higher education in the Charlotte region offering 21 doctoral programs, 61 master’s degree programs, and 78 programs leading to bachelor’s degrees.
-Fall 2015 enrollment in graduate programs alone exceeded 5,000.
+UNC Charlotte is the largest institution of higher education in the Charlotte region offering 23 doctoral programs, 62 master’s degree programs, and 78 programs leading to bachelor’s degrees.
+Fall 2016 enrollment in graduate programs alone exceeded 5,000.